Balancingrock/SwifterSockets/README.md

 ## Use as a framework

-First clone SwifterSockets:
+First clone SwifterSockets and the create the Xcode project:

 At the command line:

     $ git clone https://github.com/Balancingrock/SwifterSockets
+    $ cd SwifterSockets
-    $
+    $ swift package generate-xcodeproj

-This creates a subdirectory called SwifterSockets.

-In this subdirectory you will find an xcode project.
 Double click that project to open it.
-Once open, build the project.
-This will create a SwifterSockets.framework.

-If -for whatever reason- you have to regenerate the xcode project ($ swift package generate-xcodeproj) then be sure to set the `Defines Module` to 'yes' in the `Build Settings` before creating the framework.
-(Otherwise the import of the framework in another project -as described below- won't work)
+Once open set the `Defines Module` to 'yes' in the `Build Settings` before creating the framework.
+(Otherwise the import of the framework in another project won't work)

 In the project that will use SwifterSockets, add the SwifterSockets.framework by opening the `General` settings of the target and add the SwifterSockets.framework to the `Embedded Binaries`.